RainOrigami/PterodactylPavlovServerController/README.md

 # Install

 This tool requires multiple databases.
-Supported are sqlserver, mysql and sqlite.
-For the Pterodactyl DB only mysql is supported.
+Only mysql/mariadb is supported.

 ## appsettings.json
 - `PavlovStats` - Database to store converted server logs containing statistics data for generating the server stats
-- `PavlovServers` - Database to store persistent players
+- `PavlovServers` - Database to store persistent players, audit log and map rotations
 - `Pterodactyl` - Your existing Pterodactyl database (mysql)
 - `PPSC` - PPSC user database stores users (without password!) and API keys for registration and login
-- `db_type` - Specify the db type of the three databases `PavlovStats`, `PavlovServers` and `PPSC`.
-Possible values: `sqlserver`, `mysql`, `sqlite`.
 - `pterodactyl_baseurl` - The base URL of your Pterodactyl installation, used for API requests
 - `pterodactyl_apikey` - The generic Pterodactyl API key - used for getting Pavlov servers for controling.
 Recommended to create a system account, use its API key and assign it to all Pavlov servers that should be accessible through PPSC (permissions: File Read, File Read-Content, File Update, Startup Read)
 - `pterodactyl_stats_apikey` - The statistics Pterodactyl API key - used for getting Pavlov servers for creating statistics.
 Recommended to create a system account, use its API key and assign it to all Pavlov servers that should have a statistic generated (permissions: File Create, File Read, File Read-Content, File Delete)